-Every spring we receive inquiries from nannies who did not receive a Form W-2 from their employer.
+Every spring we receive inquiries from nannies who didn’t get a W-2 from their employer.
 This is almost always when the nanny is no longer employed by the family.
 The following are some tips and steps to take.

 - Form W-2 is due January 31.
 The IRS specifically asks that you allow the employer until February 15 before you report it missing.
 The January 31 date is the ‘mail by’ date.